for Technical Assistance

 Listen to webinars or read its transcripts from the archives.

-Most of our webinars uses Talking Communities, which is an internet-based conferencing system that allows participants to view the presentation in real time, and submit questions directly into the program.
+Most of the ADA National Network webinars uses Blackboard Collaborate, which is an internet-based conferencing system that allows participants to view the presentation in real time, and submit questions directly into the program.
 You will need to download a small plug-in the first time you use the software.
 Speakers or a headset connected to your computer are needed so you can hear the presentation.
 During live webinars, questions may be typed into the chat area of the screen and will be relayed to the speakers when they pause for questions.

 To participate in a webinar archived from before 2009 via your computer, you will need one of two plug-ins, RealOne Player® or Windows Media Player.